 Taft Museum of Art (Cincinnati)

-The Taft Museum of Art is located in a historic home considered to be among the finest examples of federal architecture in the Palladian style anywhere in the United States.
-Fans of architecture will enjoy the setting (and understand this description!).
-Inside the house, visitors can explore the Taft’s extensive art collections, also considered among the best in the United States.
+President Taft had one of the most extensive art collections of his day.
+It was considered among the best in the United States.
+The Taft Museum of Art in Cincinnati is located in a historic home considered to be among the finest examples of federal architecture in the Palladian style anywhere in the United States.
+Fans of architecture will enjoy the setting as much as art aficionados do — and understand this description!

 James A. Garfield Home (Mentor)

 Take a guided tour.
 If you prefer, cell phone tours of the house and grounds take guests through the farm, house and other features, including his contribution to the legacy of presidential libraries.
-Though president for only 200 days (he was assassinated), the presidential museum and library bring Civil War era history to life.
+President Garfield was assassinated only 200 days into his presidency, but the presidential museum and library bring the Civil War era history to life.

 James A. Garfield Gravesite – Lake View Cemetery (Cleveland)